-Planning applications affecting protected buildings and sites.
-Where planning applications affecting protected buildings and sites, or SSI applications for works not requiring normal planning permission are to be submitted they must be made on the appropriate form and must include sufficient particulars, including a plan, to identify the building in question and such other plans and drawings as are necessary to describe the works for which consent is sought.
+For all applications the information needed will include a plan, to identify the building(s) or sites in question, and such other plans and drawings as are necessary to describe the works for which consent is sought.
 For all but the simplest work this should mean measured drawings of all floor plans and external or internal elevations affected by the work proposed.
-There should be two sets of drawings, the first showing the structure before work and the second the altered structure or new development to replace it after the proposed work.
+There should be two sets of drawings, the first showing the structure before work; and the second, the altered structure or new development to replace it after the proposed work.
 The inclusion of photographs can be particularly helpful - of all elevations in demolition cases, or the part of the building affected in alteration and extension cases.
-The Minister will seek any additional particulars necessary to ensure a full understanding of the impact of a proposal on the character of the building in
+The Minister will seek any additional information necessary to ensure a full understanding of the impact of a proposal on the character of the building in question.